 Cook the dried apples in orange juice with a cinnamon stick until the orange juice has reduced and thickened to a delicious orange and apple syrup that coats the bottom of the pan.

-Don't walk away while cooking the dried apples or like me, you will end up with a burnt combination of orange juice and dried apples.
+Don't walk away while cooking the dried apples, or like me, you'll end up with a burnt combination of orange juice and dried apples.

 Chop the fresh apples and roast them on high heat with cinnamon, nutmeg, cardamom, sugar, and butter.
 Roasting the fruit brings out the natural sweetness of the apples and creates a delicious sugary syrup that coats the apples.

-Combine the two apple fillings together and refrigerate until the filling is cold.
+Step 9: Combine the two apple fillings together and refrigerate the filling until it is cold.
 Chilling it will help ensure that the dough does not get too warm while assembling the pies.

 If you don't have a large pastry cutter you can eyeball it and use a pastry wheel or sharp knife to cut the circle down to 6-inches.

-Place 4 pies on a parchment-lined large baking sheet, brush the pies with egg wash, cut three slits in the top of each pie, and sprinkle with the sugar-cinnamon mixture.
+Step 7: Place 4 pies on a parchment-lined large baking sheet.
+Brush the pies with egg wash, then cut three slits on top of each pie.
+Sprinkle with the sugar-cinnamon mixture.

-Make sure you cut the slits after the egg wash.
-If you add the egg wash after it will close the slits.
+Make sure to cut the slits into the top of the hand pies after they are brushed with egg wash.
+If the egg wash is added after cutting the slits, the egg wash will close the slits.

-Bake the pies for about 15 minutes until they are dark golden brown color and you can easily see the flaky layers.
+Step 8: Bake the pies for about 15-18 minutes until they are dark golden brown color and you can easily see the flaky layers.
+The baking time may vary based on your brand and style of oven.

-Remove the hand pies from the oven.
-Let the pies rest for about 10 minutes, then move the individual pies to a wire rack to finish cooling.
+Step 9: Remove the hand pies from the oven.
+Let the pies rest for about 10 minutes on the baking sheet, then move them to a wire rack to finish cooling.
 Let the baking sheet cool completely before baking the next set of pies.

 Which Apples Are Great for Baking